saida-d/mcp-findweather/README.md

 - **Scalable and Secure**: Designed for scalability with robust error handling.

 ## Prerequisites
-- Python 3.8 or higher
+- Python 3.10 strictly equal or higher version (for crewai_tools)
 - A free API key from [WeatherAPI.com](https://www.weatherapi.com/)
 - Basic understanding of CrewAI, MCP, and A2A protocols